ClavelLab/genome-assembly/config/README.md

     adapters: resources/NexteraPE-PE.fa
     phix: resources/phix.fasta

-Specify where should the databases of bakta and MDMcleaner should be found or if not where they should be stored using these two flags:
+Specify where should the database of bakta should be found or if not where they should be stored using this flag:

     bakta_db: /data/bakta_db
-    mdmcleaner_db: /data/mdmcleaner_db